How can you avoid making mistakes when you buy your first home?

 Closing costs are in addition to your down payment.
 This category of costs covers a number of line items associated with closing.
 Some examples include title fees, attorney fees, lender fees, inspection fees, appraisal fees, title search fee, or taxes.
 This will vary by situation and where you are located, but usually falls between 2% to 5% of the home price.

 First-time home shoppers are sometimes hesitant to negotiate terms.
 This is a big mistake a can make a huge difference in the final terms of the deal.
 The most obvious piece to be negotiated is the price, but this can extend to a number of factors.
 Negotiating factors like a home warranty, move in date, or even furniture you would like to be included could be points to propose.
 A good qualified realtor can help with this.
 Don’t be afraid to negotiate for better terms.
 Most sellers assume this will be the case and expect it.

-Don’t let this list dishearten you.
-These mistakes are easily avoidable now that you know what to avoid.
+Don’t let this list of home buying mistakes dishearten you.
+These missteps are easily avoidable now that you know what to avoid as first time buyers.
 A first home can be stressful, but it’s also something to celebrate.
 Congratulations on your new home.
 May it be a joyous place where happy memories are made for years to come.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.